 As a marketer, you can motivate participation by creating a sense of community around your brand.
 This can be done with well-followed blogs or even Facebook groups.
 For instance, 310 Nutrition started a Facebook community for customers where individuals can share their progress, ask questions, and post before and after photos.
 By creating a sense of community, 310 Nutrition not only motivated individuals to share content but also encouraged customer loyalty.

 Another way to prompt a sense of community is to take a stand on a social issue.
-For instance, Cliff Bar & Company launched their #MeetTheMoment Campaign, which promised donations to environmental non-profits for every Instagram mention.
+For instance, Cliff Bar & Company launched its #MeetTheMoment Campaign, which promised donations to environmental non-profits for every Instagram mention.

 Offering rewards for UGC is the most direct way of tapping into consumers’ extrinsic motivation.
 The rewards for user generated content can easily be assimilated into a larger loyalty marketing and rewards program in which customers can earn points for posting a picture or writing a review.
 By structuring UGC rewards into a larger points scheme, you can give your customers ways to earn points for a variety of content while also keeping them engaged with your brand.